Sundari Mohan Das: Composition

-It has already been noted that he had started composing also songs during Swadeshi Movement Period.
-He would also compose devotion songs which were of high standard.
-He altogether composed about 300 such songs.
-Not only that, he was also a very good singer of devotional songs and it was a part of his daily routine.
-He would get totally absorbed while singing Kirtans tears would flow down his eyes.
-Those present in his prayer gatherings could not but be moved, Rabindranath Tagore while coming and staying in Calcutta, would visit Sundari Mohan's place, at least twice or thrice a week for hearing his devotional songs (mostly "Kirtans").
+Sundari Mohan Das had also started composing songs during Swadeshi Movement Period.
+Altogether, he composed about 300 songs.
+Rabindranath Tagore, while coming and staying in Calcutta, would visit Sundari Mohan's place at least twice or thrice a week to hear his devotional songs (mostly "Kirtans").

-It was already been mention that he was a regular writer mainly on public health affairs.
-His books "Saral Dharti Siksha & Susra Bidya" written in easy Bengali for junior nurse training and midwife training reared up a generation of Nurse and Midwife in Bengal, Assam, and Orissa, providing the helpless girls and widows from the middle class and backward poor families with opportunity of employment and honourable life social services.
+He was a regular writer mainly on the subject of public health affairs.
+His books "Saral Dharti Siksha & Susra Bidya" written in easy Bengali for junior nurse training and midwife training reared a generation of Nurse and Midwife in Bengal, Assam, and Orissa, providing the helpless girls and widows from the middle class and backward poor families with opportunity of employment and honourable life social services.

-His last great literary works was the writing of his Autobiography which, if published would have been a rare contribution in the political and social history of Eastern India covering an important and glorious period of about a century.
-But it is a matter of great regard that this valuable manuscript could not yet its way to a publisher's desk.
+His last great literary works was his unpublished autobiography.